-NOTE—The AP can specify a listen interval that is different from the listen interval requested by the non-AP STA in the (Re)Association Request frame if the AP can not buffer the STA’s BUs for the requested listen interval.
+NOTE—The S1G AP can specify a listen interval that is different from the listen interval requested by the S1G non-AP STA in the (Re)Association Request frame if the AP can not buffer the S1G STA’s BUs for the requested listen interval.

+An S1G non-AP STA requests the type of PS mode (TIM mode or non-TIM mode) through the (Re)Association Request frame transmitted to the S1G AP.

+An S1G non-AP STA requests operation in non-TIM mode by setting the Non-TIM Support field in the S1G Capabilities element in the (Re)Association Request frame to 1.

+An S1G non-AP STA requests operation in TIM mode by setting the Non-TIM Support field in the S1G Capabilities element in the (Re)Association Request frame to 0.

+An S1G non-AP STA determines the type of PS mode (TIM mode or non-TIM mode) from the (Re)Association Response frame received from the S1G AP.

+If an S1G AP sets the Non-TIM Support field in the S1G Capabilities element in the (Re)Association Response frame to 1, then the S1G non-AP STA shall set dot11NonTIMModeActivated to true and operate in non-TIM mode following association, and is referred to as a non-TIM STA.

-An S1G non-AP STA that has transmitted an Association Request frame with the Non-TIM Support field equal to 1 and that receives an Association Response frame with the Non-TIM Support field in the S1G Capabilities element equal to 1 shall set the dot11NonTIMModeActivated to true.
-Otherwise, it shall set the dot11NonTIMModeActivated to false.
+If an S1G AP sets the Non-TIM Support field in the S1G Capabilities element in the (Re)Association Response frame to 0, then the S1G non-AP STA shall set dot11NonTIMModeActivated to false and operate in TIM mode following association, and is referred to as a TIM STA.

-The STA shall operate in the negotiated PS mode during association unless a PS mode switch is negotiated as described in 10.20 (S1G dynamic AID assignment operation) or a temporary PS mode switch has occurred as described in 10.44.2 (Rescheduling of awake/doze cycle).
+An S1G non-AP STA shall operate in the negotiated PS mode during association unless a PS mode switch is negotiated as described in 10.20 (S1G dynamic AID assignment operation) or a temporary PS mode switch has occurred as described in 10.44.2 (Rescheduling of awake/doze cycle).
 The STA shall update the value of the ListenInterval parameter it uses in invocations of primitives with the value of the AID Response Interval field in the AID Response element of the (Re)Association Response frame.

-An S1G non-AP STA with dot11NonTIMModeActivated equal to false is a TIM STA.
 A TIM STA listens to selected Beacon frames (based upon the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive) and sends PS-Poll frames to the AP if the TIM element in the most recent Beacon frame indicates an individually addressed BU is buffered for that STA.

-An S1G non-AP STA with dot11NonTIMModeActivated equal to true is a non-TIM STA.
-A non-TIM STA shall transmit at least one PS-Poll or trigger frame that is individually addressed to the associated AP every listen interval and does not need to listen to selected S1G Beacon frames (based upon the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive) unless it follows the TWT or NDP Paging procedure.
+A non-TIM STA shall transmit at least one PS-Poll or trigger frame that is individually addressed to the associated AP every listen interval and might not listen to selected S1G Beacon frames (based upon the ListenInterval parameter of the MLME-ASSOCIATE.request or MLME-REASSOCIATE.request primitive) unless it follows the TWT or NDP Paging procedure.

 A non-TIM STA may send (NDP) PS-Poll frames to an S1G AP regardless of whether individually addressed buffered BUs have been indicated by the S1G AP.